HackYourFuture/angular/week3/MAKEME.md

-# HackYourFuture Angular - Homework week 2
+# HackYourFuture Angular - Homework week 3

 > This is the first time we're teaching this new module.
 Please help us improve it by providing feedback on Slack.

-We're going to build the same thing as we did last week: a web application that can list a specific resource.
-This time, we all choose the same resource: users.
-We are going to store the data in an external service: an API.
+For this week we will expand our existing application with something essential: routing.
+Routing means changing the view based on the user's location, expressed in a URL path (`localhost/users/list`).

 > Make sure you watch [this video on how to hand in your homework](https://youtu.be/-o0yomUVVpU)